thycotic/privman-docs/ui/navigation/index.md

 ![preferences](images/pref.png "User preferences")

 Controls to enable or disable a setting are unified across the user interface via on/off type switches.
-Users preferences like number of grid rows and color theme can be specified, these will be applied through the console one edited and saved.
+Users' preferences, such as number of grid rows and color theme can be specified, and will be applied throughout the console once edited and saved.

 ## Pin to Navigation Tree